FAQ

 Frequently Asked Questions (FAQ)

-A. Questions About the MSOT Program and CSUDH:
+A. Questions About the MSOT and OTD Programs and CSUDH:

 1. How many students do you admit to the Program?

-We only admit one cohort of students per year, which starts every Spring semester.
+We only admit one cohort of students per year.
+MSOT applicants who apply during the Aug 1-Sept.
+15 application period and are accepted into the program start in the Spring semester.
 In the past several years, we admitted approximately 66-70 students per year.

 2. How long is the Program?